Key Content Moderation Trends You Should Know About

-Maintaining a good brand reputation requires more than just designing and promoting your brand properly.
-Now that almost every person has access to various information online and can post various content anywhere, it’s important that brands keep their name protected from content that can damage their reputation in any manner or form.
+Maintaining a postitive brand reputation requires more than just designing and promoting your brand properly.
+Now that almost every person has access to information online and can post content, it’s important that brands keep their name protected from content that can damage their reputation in any manner or form.
 This is why content moderation is essential.

-If content moderation services is something that you are thinking about getting for your business, here are some important trends about content moderation that you should know about.
+If content moderation services are something you are considering for your business, here are some important trends you should know about.

 1. The demand for content moderation is on the rise

 With various companies now realizing the importance of building a strong online presence, the need for content moderators has grown.
-To keep a brand’s name and community protected and free from unwanted content, moderators can handle the task of screening and removing them.
-In fact, according to a study, there is a huge opportunity for businesses in the content moderation market as it is expected to reach a value of about US$11.8 B by the end of 2027.
-This is due to the fact that more and more people are gaining access to the internet and to everything that is in it.
-This gives everyone, even spammers, phishers, and internet trolls to post anything that other people or businesses may find harmful or unnecessary.
+To keep a brand’s name and community protected and free from unwanted content, moderators handle the task of screening and removing them.
+In fact, according to a recent study, there is a huge opportunity for businesses in the content moderation market as it is expected to reach a value of about US$11.8 B by the end of 2027.
+This is due to the fact that more and more people are gaining access to the Internet.
+Everyone, even spammers, phishers, and internet trolls can post content that other people or businesses may find harmful or unnecessary.

 2. Content moderation strategies should involve both humans and technology

-More and more organizations are discovering better content moderation solutions which involve the power of both humans and technology.
-Given the need for better human judgement, the task of content moderation will still largely rely on humans, but to improve a moderation team’s efficiency and accuracy in moderating large bulks of user-generated content to protect a brand’s online community.
-AI tools can also help protect moderators from content that may affect their mental welfare.
+More and more organizations are discovering better content moderation solutions that involve the power of both humans and technology.
+Given the need for better human judgement, the task of content moderation will still largely rely on humans.
+But to improve a moderation team’s efficiency and accuracy in reviewing large amounts of user-generated content to protect a brand’s online community, AI tools can help protect moderators from content that may affect their mental welfare.

 3. Content moderators should be multi-skilled

 Content moderation involves more than just basic knowledge of a certain brand.
-This job will require a team of people who are ready to handle work that may become monotonous and filter through hundreds to thousands of content that may sometimes be disturbing.
-And for companies to optimize their content moderation team, it’s important to hire people that are ready to take on the role.
+This job requires a team of people who are ready to handle work that may become monotonous and filter through hundreds to thousands of content pieces that may sometimes be disturbing.
+And for companies to optimize their content moderation team, it’s important to hire people that are ready to take on the role in spite of its challenges.
 Here are some considerations when looking for content moderators to hire for your team: